Milen Vrabevski

 Milen Nikolaev Vrabevski (Милен Николаев Врабевски) is a Bulgarian businessman, philanthropist, and patron of the arts.
 He is the founder and chairman of the Bulgarian Memory Foundation.
-He is the CEO and owner of Comac Medical, a contract research organization providing development, management, and control of R&D projects in clinical medicine.
+He is a shareholder in Comac Medical, a contract research organization providing development, management, and control of R&D projects in clinical medicine.
 The company conducts research in 28 countries, covering Europe, Asia, and North America.
 Vrabevski is also the owner of the Tzar Simeon Veliki educational institute.

 Education and business

 Milen Vrabevski graduated from the English-language class of the First Language School (1987) and the Medical University (1995) in his native city of Varna.
 He completed his mandatory military service in the Bulgarian Navy in the radio and telegraph division between 1987 and 1989.
 He specialized in R&D project management and system auditing in Germany, France, the UK, the US, and Israel between 1996 and 2002.
 He founded the CRO/SMO Comac Medical in 1997.

 In 2002, Vrabevski founded the Association for Good Clinical Practice and Clinical Research Development.
 He was a member of the Advisory Council Europe of the Drug Information Association between 2006 and 2009.